mativillagra/vagrant-chef/README.md

 When you use the template resource, Chef makes all the variables you pass in available as instance variables when rendering the template.
 We used @hi , @world , and @from in our earlier example.

+#Issues

+Guest Additions Version: 4.2.0
+VirtualBox Version: 4.3

+The guest additions on this VM do not match the installed version of VirtualBox!
+In most cases this is fine, but in rare cases it can prevent things such as shared folders from working properly.
+If you see shared folder errors, please make sure the guest additions within the virtual machine match the version of VirtualBox you have installed on your host and reload your VM.